EddieFung/Building-IPMs-with-non-independent-vital-rates/README.md

 This repository contains example R and nimble code to support the manuscript "Process Dependent Integral Projection Models".

-Soay sheep data is available from https://doi.org/10.1111/j.1600-0706.2012.00035.x on Coulson (2012), and North Atlantic Ocean Index (NAO) data is available on https://crudata.uea.ac.uk/cru/data/nao/nao.dat which is from the Climate Research Unit at the University of East Anglia.
+Soay sheep data is available from https://doi.org/10.1111/j.1600-0706.2012.00035.x on Coulson (2012), and North Atlantic Ocean Index (NAO) data is available on https://crudata.uea.ac.uk/cru/data/nao/nao.dat from the Climate Research Unit at the University of East Anglia.

 You will have to download the Soay sheep data from the above link yourself to run the provided .R files.

 For NAO data, we provide you the required data in this repository.
-“NAO” comprises all the monthly NAO data in [1986,1997] while “NAOc” comprises all the monthly NAO data in[1969,2019]
+“NAO” comprises all the monthly NAO data in [1986,1997] while “NAOc” comprises all the monthly NAO data in[1969,2019].